Laminate Thickness Guide

 You’re shopping for laminate and have to choose:

 How thick of laminate boards do I need?
+Which thickness is best?

 You see options of 7mm, 8mm, 10mm, 12mm and maybe more.
 But it’s hard to imagine how big a millimeter even is, and can a few millimeters make a difference?